bsi-software/ScoutJooq/README.md

 ## Immediately running after creation

 There is a derby DB configured that will run in-memory.
-This is not intended for production, but so the applicaiton is immediately executable without any further set up.
+This is not intended for production, but so the application is immediately executable without any further set up.

 ## Changing from Derby / Postgres to other Database